redhat-performance/baremetal-deploy/README.md

 * `installer` - Actually drives the OpenShift Installer.
 This role runs on the provisioner host.

 Scale Up worker roles
 * `scale-bootstrap` - This role is similar to **boostrap**, but runs only during scale up worker playbook execution, it is responsible for gathering inventory details from the local file `ocpdeployednodeinv.json` and `ocpnondeployednodeinv.json`.
-It validates the input `scale_worker_count` with the available non deployed nodes.
+It validates the input `worker_count` with the available non deployed nodes.
 * `scale-node-prep` - This role is similar to **shared-labs-prep**, runs only during scale up worker playbook execution, it is responsible for setting up the boot order on the new worker nodes.
 * `scale-worker` - This is the main role which does all openshift operations, it creates BMC scecret, BMH objects for new host and scale worker machinesets.